ColbyCarrillo/BusHeadway/README.md

      	 	b.) removeOldFiles.sh
           		-example: 0 1 * * * /home/ccar788/headway/code/masterScripts/removeOldFiles.sh

 	6.)
 If you desire for the application to start right away, you can run 'nohup startProg.sh &' to start the program in the background, followed by disown %1 to have it run even after you logout (given that you only have one process running in background)

+Users should note: if you are cloning the files to a windows machine and then transfering over to a linux box, you may run into some unseen characters errors in the .sh scripts (error output:-bash: ./removeOldFiles.sh: /bin/bash^M: bad interpreter: No such file or directory).
+The solution I found on stackoverflow was to run: sed -i -e 's/\r$//' ./scriptName.sh